Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Dan Arias -- Stifel Financial Corp. -- Analyst

 Hey, guys.
 How much of the pricing plan that you have for the year has been implemented at this point?
-Can we think about sort of a percentage of the portfolio where you have successfully pushed an increase through versus what might be left for the back half?
+Can we think about sort of a percentage of the portfolio where you've successfully pushed an increase through versus what might be left for the back half?

 Stephen Williamson -- Senior Vice President and Chief Financial Officer